 X-rays, MRIs, and range of motion tests can all help them diagnose the severity of your whiplash and predict when you will recover.
 Your doctor might be hopeful that your whiplash symptoms will dissipate in several weeks with regular rest and care.
 For moderate cases, whiplash can cause frequent neck pain for several years.

-However, a severe whiplash case might cause lifelong complications, even with the best medical care available.
+A severe whiplash case might cause lifelong complications, even with the best medical care available.
 If whiplash damages a nerve, tears a muscle or tendon, or strains the spinal cord, then it could result in permanent symptoms ranging from chronic pain to limited movement.
 People who are older or have preexisting neck and back complications are more susceptible to severe and permanent whiplash symptoms.

 What is the Best Treatment for Whiplash?